ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 [Xuan Wang](https://faculty.hitsz.edu.cn/wangxuan),
 [Shu-Tao Xia](https://www.sigs.tsinghua.edu.cn/xst/main.htm)

 Welcome to **MIA**!
 This repository is a comprehensive open-source Python benchmark for model inversion attacks, which is well-organized and easy to get started.
 It includes uniform implementations of advanced and representative model inversion methods, formulating a unified and reliable framework for a convenient and fair comparison between different model inversion methods.
+Our repository is continuously updated in **https://github.com/ffhibnese/Model-Inversion-Attack-ToolBox**.

 If you have any concerns about our toolbox, feel free to contact us at qiuyixiang@stu.hit.edu.cn, yuhongyao@stu.hit.edu.cn, and fang-h23@mails.tsinghua.edu.cn.